espiem/Quartz/content/z_mechanics/Character Building V1.3/Character Building/Spells/Achaekek's Clutch.md

 **Critical Success** The target is unaffected.

 **Success** The target is marked by Achaekek's symbol.
-For 1 minute, the first time per round that the target gains [[Persistent Damage|Persistent Bleed Damage]], they immediately take that amount of slashing damage as the mantis claws grow off the symbol and rake them.
+For 1 minute, the first time per round that the target gains [[z_mechanics/PF2e Mechanics_1.5_09122024/Rule References/Persistent Damage|Persistent Bleed Damage]], they immediately take that amount of slashing damage as the mantis claws grow off the symbol and rake them.

 **Failure** As success, but the curse has an unlimited duration.